mateoradman/swift_file/README.md

 - Some browsers on iOS are unable to download the file.
 It always works with Safari but fails with Brave.
 The failed download might also occur on other Chromium-based iOS browsers.

+## Safety

+This crate uses #![forbid(unsafe_code)] to ensure everything is implemented in 100% safe Rust.

 ## Installation options

 ### Install with cargo

-swift_file is published on crates.io (https://crates.io/crates/swift_file) and can be directly installed.
+[swift_file](https://crates.io/crates/swift_file) is published on crates.io.
-In order to install from crates.io, it is required to have Rust and cargo installed on your system.
+In order to install a Rust crate from crates.io, it is required to have [Rust and cargo installed](https://doc.rust-lang.org/cargo/getting-started/installation.html) on your system.

 ```sh
 cargo install swift_file